Glafed/Petain.net-EXTENSION/README.md

 # HOW TO USE
 ## INSTALL

-Open chrome go to chrome://extensions, Enable Developer mode, Load unpacked, select the `dist` folder and you should be ready to go!
+Open chrome go to chrome://extensions, Enable Developer mode, Load unpacked, select the folder and make sure manifest is present.
+You should now be ready to go!

 ## RUN THE SERVER